irfanhakim-as/charts/mika/flex/README.md

    - Configure **Plex Settings**:

      - Server: `Manual configuration`.

      - Hostname or IP Address: `localhost`.

+         > [!NOTE]
+         > If you are using an external Plex server, replace the value with the actual address to the Plex server.

      - Port: `32400`.

      - Use SSL: `Disabled`.

      - Web App URL: Enter the domain name of the Plex server i.e. `https://plex.example.com`.

+         > [!NOTE]
+         > You may skip this setting if you are using an external Plex server.

      - Click the **Save Changes** button.

    - Configure **Plex Libraries**: